 - Avoid drinking alcohol while you are taking gabapentin.
 This can make dizziness and drowsiness worse.

-Tell your doctor if these side effects are troublesome – you may need a lower dose.
+Tell your doctor if these side effects are causing difficulties.
+You may need a lower dose.

 Risk of dependence

 Gabapentin can cause feelings of excitement and exaggerated happiness (often described as a high or euphoria).
 For some people, it can become habit forming.
 The risk of dependence may be higher if you have a history of misuse of alcohol and recreational drugs and if you are taking gabapentin in combination with certain other medicines.